sensemakersamsterdam/T-Mobile-Nb-iot/README.md

-# T-Mobile-Nb-iot
+# T-Mobile NB_IoT workshop with the Sodaq NB-Iot shield
-Firmware for the Sodaq NB-Iot shield for T-Mobile workshop.
+Repository for the T-Mobile NB-IoT workshop